-A great way to see how advanced users use After Effects is to apply an animation preset, and press U or UU to reveal only the animated or modified layer properties.
+A good way to see how advanced users use After Effects is to apply an animation preset and press U or UU to reveal only the animated or modified layer properties.
 Viewing the animated and modified properties shows you what changes the designer of the animation preset made to create the animation preset.

-- The animation presets that are installed with After Effects are in the Presets folder located in the Program Files\Adobe\Adobe After Effects CC\Support Files (Windows) or Applications/Adobe After Effects CC (Mac OS) folder.
+The animation presets installed with After Effects are in the Presets folder.

-- Animation presets that you create are saved by default in the Presets folder located in
+By default, Animation presets that you create are saved in the Presets folder.

 You can add a single new animation preset or an entire folder of new animation presets to either of the Presets folders.

-When After Effects starts, it searches both of the Presets folders and their subfolders for installed animation presets and adds them to the Effects & Presets panel.
+When After Effects starts, it searches both Presets folders, and their subfolders for installed animation presets and adds them to the Effects & Presets panel.
 After Effects ignores the contents of folders with names that begin and end in parentheses; for example, the contents of the folder (archived_animation_presets) are not loaded.